Vermilion County, Illinois

 Vermilion County is a county in the eastern part of the U.S. state of Illinois, between the Indiana border and Champaign County.
 It was established in 1826 and was the 45th of Illinois' 102 counties.
-According to the 2010 United States Census, it had a population of 81,625, a decrease of 2.7% in 2000.
+According to the 2020 United States census, it had a population of 74,188.
 It contains 21 incorporated settlements; the county seat and largest city is Danville.

-Vermilion County is part of the Danville, Illinois, Metropolitan Statistical Area.
+Vermilion County is part of the Danville, IL Micropolitan Statistical Area, as well as the larger Champaign–Urbana–Danville Combined Statistical Area.

 History

 Vermilion County is named after the Vermilion River, which passes through the county and empties into the Wabash River in Indiana near Cayuga; the river was so named because of the color of the earth along its route.

 The area which became Vermilion County was under the flag of France from 1682 to 1763, as part of New France.

 It was taken over by Great Britain for fifteen years after the French and Indian War; it then became part of the colonies after the Revolutionary War when the area was ceded to Virginia, titled "the Illinois County of Virginia".
 Later it was part of the Indiana Territory, then the Illinois Territory, and finally the state of Illinois.
-The county was created on 18 January 1826, from a portion of Edgar County.
+The county was created on January 18, 1826, from a portion of Edgar County.
 There was an unorganized territory to the north and west which was attached to the county; Champaign and Iroquois counties were formed from part of this territory in 1833.
 The remainder was used to create Ford County in 1859, the last Illinois county to be formed.

 The county's saline springs were a strong attraction to early explorers; they were mentioned as early as 1801.
 Joseph Barron, an interpreter fluent in several Native American languages, stated in an affidavit that he was present at the "Vermilion Salines" that year.
 The production required 100 gallons of water for one bushel of salt and proved to be profitable from the first run (1822–1829), when salt became less expensive and the venture was no longer economical.